Buckie and Portessie Branch: Opening and early operation

 Major Marindin made the usual inspection for the works for the Board of Trade on Wednesday 30 July 1884; he stated that he was satisfied with the works, and the line could be opened forthwith.
 The annual Keith Show was to take place on the following day, Thursday 31 July, and a heavily-patronised excursion ran from Portessie to Keith and back on that day.
 The ordinary public service started on Friday 1 August 1884.
 There were four mixed trains each way daily, with a journey time of 40 minutes, later eased to 50 minutes.
 A fish train (not requiring the Board of Trade consent) had been run on Tuesday 29 July.

 Intermediate stations were at Forgie, Enzie, Rathven, and Buckie.
 Two crossing loops were provided, at Forgie and Enzie, but after an altercation with the Board of Trade, which demanded that the line should be worked by the staff system as well as by block telegraph, the Highland announced it would be worked by a single engine instead.

 The engine power was provided by one or more of three 2-4-0T locomotives that had been built by the Highland Railway at Lochgorm.
 They were later converted to 4-4-0Ts.

-The inhabitants of Drybridge petitioned the HR board for a station, and this was agreed to.
+The inhabitants of Drybridge petitioned the Highland Railway board for a station, and this was agreed to.
 It opened on 1 April 1885.
 It was on a gradient of 1 in 60.